Jaganpro/force-code-review-checklists/README.md

-# Code Review Checklists
+# Force.com Code Review Checklists

 I am a big advocate of code reviews.
-I strongly encourage every team to adopt code reviews before merging each one's contribution into the codebase.Code reviews don't take long and have many benefits:
+I strongly encourage every team to adopt code reviews before merging each one's contribution into the codebase.
+Code reviews don't take long and have many benefits:

-* they encourage developers to learn from each other
+* they make developers to learn from each other
-* they make people write better code
+* they encourage people write better code
 * they help disseminating best practices
 * they make the code consistent and easier to maintain